ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/studio/management/compact.markdown

-﻿# Manage Your Server : Compact Database
+﻿# Manage Your Server : Compact

-Here you can easily compact data by choosing an appropriate database.
+Here you can easily compact data by choosing an appropriate database or a file system.

 {WARNING:Warning}